13 Reasons Why Aldi’s Groceries Are So Cheap

 Aldi avoids brand names

 At most supermarkets, you’ll find tons of big-brand items, but at Aldi, a whopping 90 percent of the products are private label.
 By avoiding brand names, Aldi can skip going through another company and offer you cheaper prices.
-Make sure you buy these 5 items next time you’re at Aldi!
+Make sure you know these 5 items to buy next time you’re at Aldi!

 They have a small selection, which means smaller stores